Learn about the essential skills you'll need to become a help desk technician, as well as what it takes to qualify for these roles.

 — Yvonne J-W., on finishing the Google IT Support Professional Certificate

 While help desk technicians overlap in some ways with titles like IT support technician, they are ultimately not the same.
 IT support focuses on providing technical assistance for complex product issues.
 Someone in a help desk support role, on the other hand, is likely to help users resolve more straightforward matters, such as a forgotten password.
-They may escalate complicated technical problems like faulty products to IT support.
+They may escalate complicated technical problems, like faulty products, to IT support.

 If you haven’t yet mastered all of the above skills, don’t worry.
 You can gain the qualifications you need to become a help desk technician with the following walkthrough.

 You may already have some qualifications to become a help desk technician today.
-For example, if you've worked in customer service before then you have a solid foundation, but you may need to build your technical skill set.
+For example, if you've worked in customer service before, then you have a solid foundation, but you may need to build your technical skill set.

 In contrast, someone who is technically proficient but without experience in customer service should focus on building their communication skills.
 You can work on both simultaneously with a foundational online course like Google’s Technical Support Fundamentals.

 Your resume is an opportunity to demonstrate your expertise.
 Completing a Professional Certificate or other types of education can be worthwhile.
-For example, IBM offen IT Support Professional Certificate that you can use to gain vital IT skills and experience.
+For example, IBM offers the IT Support Professional Certificate that you can use to gain vital IT skills and experience.
 Additionally, those who complete this certification course receive an IBM digital badge and access to exclusive job placement resources.

 Tech professionals need to stay current with the latest trends and technologies.
 Following the activity of industry leaders on social media or YouTube can be an effective way to keep up-to-date.
 This practice can help you discover in-demand skills employers are currently interested in.
 You can also join relevant communities and forums to connect with other professionals in your industry.

 Zippia.
 “Help Desk Specialist Education Requirements and Degrees, https://www.zippia.com/help-desk-specialist-jobs/education/.”
-Accessed September 6, 2023.
+Accessed November 10, 2025.

 Glassdoor.
 "How much does a help desk technician make? https://www.glassdoor.com/Salaries/help-desk-technician-salary-SRCH_KO0,20.htm."
-Accessed September 6, 2023.
+Accessed November 10, 2025.

 US Bureau of Labor Statistics.
 “Occupational Outlook Handbook: Computer Support Specialists, https://www.bls.gov/ooh/computer-and-information-technology/computer-support-specialists.htm.”
-Accessed October 11, 2023.
+Accessed November 10, 2025.

 Editorial Team